chetanparma1/python_datacamp/course15_stat_thinking_in_python2/chp05_putting_it_all_together_case_study.md

 #### Comment:
 It appears as though there is a stronger correlation in G. fortis than in G. scandens.
 This suggests that beak depth is more strongly inherited in G. fortis.
 We'll quantify this correlation next.

+## 11. Correlation of offspring and parental data
+In an effort to quantify the correlation between offspring and parent beak depths, we would like to compute statistics, such as the Pearson correlation coefficient, between parents and offspring.
+To get confidence intervals on this, we need to do a pairs bootstrap.

+You have <a href="https://campus.datacamp.com/courses/statistical-thinking-in-python-part-2/bootstrap-confidence-intervals?ex=12">already written</a> a function to do pairs bootstrap to get estimates for parameters derived from linear regression.
+Your task in this exercise is to make a new function with call signature draw_bs_pairs(x, y, func, size=1) that performs pairs bootstrap and computes a single statistic on pairs samples defined.
+The statistic of interested in computed by calling func(bs_x, bs_y).
+In the next exercise, you will use pearson_r for func.

+### Instructions:
+* Set up an array of indices to sample from.
+(Remember, when doing pairs bootstrap, we randomly choose indices and use those to get the pairs.)
+* Initialize the array of bootstrap replicates.
+This should be a one-dimensional array of length size.
+* Write a for loop to draw the samples.
+* Randomly choose induces from the array of indices you previously set up.
+* Extract x values and y values from the input array using the indices you just chose to generate a bootstrap sample.
+* Use func to compute the statistic of interest from the bootstrap samples of x and y and store it in your array of bootstrap replicates.
+* Return the array of bootstrap replicates.